 The monthly goal and objective planning will help you plan out your Executive’s calendar for the month, along with the tasks that you both need to focus on.

 When colleagues want your Executive’s time or ask you to do things that do quite fit into the strategy, these meetings and having the knowledge you gain from these meetings will give you the confidence to say no (or not now) to specific requests.
-What should you cover in these meetings?
+So what should you cover in these meetings?